Haja-andri/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+Proptypes are used to safe-guard the integrity of React app by allowing developers to define the types of data (string, array, object, boolean, ...) that is expected for a given props.
+It also allows to prompt more meaningful errors in the console when the received type does not match the expected type.
+Since Javascript is not a “Typed” language, the developers App is exposed to potential error that could not be anticipated.
+PopTypes allow just that.

 - [ ] Describe a life-cycle event in React?

+React, life-cycle has 3 phases.
+(1) Component instantiation where a given component is born through its invocation/constructor.
+(2) Component update, where a component state is updated through props and event.
+(3) Component unmounted when the component has reached the end of its life cycle.
+At each stage, React provides a set of methods such as “componentDidMount()” that allow developers to execute specific code that need to be executed at specific stage

 - [ ] Explain the details of a Higher Order Component?

+A Higher Order Component is a function that can “enrich” other components with extra props.
+It basically receive a components, enrich the received component with extra props and return it.
+This allows to give direct access to specific props that can be “shared” across different components, without having them built-in in each component and/or inherited from their respective parents.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+(1) The classical approach with reference to an external CSS, the main benefits here resides in the fact that the App can be styled by a person that does not know/or have to code, and straight forward to start.
+Downside is that it is not easy to accommodate dynamic Apps behaviour
+(2) Using React Strap to take advantage of the bootstrap library.
+Main advantage is that bootstrap is a very rich and powerful library, and amazing styling could be done in no time.
+Downside is that it may have a lot of “side effect” due to the fact that it imports its own CSS into the project which can then conflict with our own CSS.
+It also has a long learning curve and therefore require more expertise to get the most of it.
+(3) Styled Component.
+Main advantage is we are able to style every single component directly inside the component without taking the risk of the style “leaking” outside its boundary.
+It also allows to use the same CSS syntaxes as well as pre-processor syntaxes, so there is no need to absorb an additional syntax to make it work.
+And finally it can accommodate dynamic behavior by using Javascript functions and variables.
+Downside is the mixing of logic, data and styling that can be seen as going against best practices ...

 ## Project Setup